alpersonalwebsite/react/00_0_intro.md

 * Security
 * Friendly debugging tools

-(I would also include *Community*, which -undoubtedly- made `React` what it's today.
-In a `View library` where everything has to be added: `routing`, `validation`, `global state`, etc, plurality is a must that comes from the hand of popular adoption: *the bigger the Community, the more versatile the ecosystem will be*)
+(I would also include *Community*, which -undoubtedly- made `React` what it is today.
+In a `View library` where everything has to be added: `routing`, `validation`, `global state`, etc., plurality is a must that comes from the hand of popular adoption: *the bigger the Community, the more versatile the ecosystem will be*)

 ## Why React...?